RafaGago/mini-async-log/README.md

 It just borrows ideas from many of the loggers out there.

-As with any half-decent asynchronous logger its main objetive is to be as fast and to have as low latency as possible for the caller thread.
+As an asynchronous logger its main objetive is to be as fast and to have as low latency as possible for the caller thread.

 When the user is to write a log message, the producer task is to serialize the data to a memory chunk which then the logging backend (consumer) can decode, format and write.
-No expensive operations occur on the consumer, and if they do it is when using secondary features.
+No expensive operations occur on the consumer, and if they do it's when using secondary features.

 The format string is required to be a literal (compile time constant), so when encoding something like the entry below...